 “Attitude is everything.
 One day while I was wearing hats to school last year, I got hat-rash, and it became so uncomfortable to wear hats all the time.
 But then my 12-year-old son told me, ‘Mom, just own it.’
 And I thought to myself, ‘What if one of my kids had to go through this?
 I would never want them to feel ashamed, so I shouldn’t be ashamed going to class with no hair and nothing else on my head.’
 The one little girl who who was making me cards every day said, ‘Ms. Fritz, I wasn’t ready for you to come in without a hat on.’
 Most of my students never had any experience in their families with cancer, but those who did have experiences with cancer, ended in death.
 So the experience they had with me showed them that not everybody who has cancer dies.”

 “I am doing better now, the cancer is in remission.
 I recently won Teacher of the Year for my school.
-It was announced at our monthly faculty meeting in January.
-In May, I will go to a breakfast with the other teachers who were picked from Ocean County.
+It was announced at our monthly faculty meeting in January, 2017.
+In May, I went to a breakfast with the other teachers who were picked from Ocean County.
 It was so nice to be recognized with the award because I really tried my best over the last year and a half to keep a smile on my face and put my best foot forward.
 It was a great way to start 2017 in a positive way!”